sanketpath/sanketpath/README.md

 I'm Sanket (he/him).

-I'm a product designer and a hobbyist coder.
-Currently, I'm leading DesignOps at [Postman](https://www.postman.com/).
+I'm a DesignOps lead at [Postman](https://www.postman.com/).
+When I'm not working, I like to spend time meeting new people or learning to code or tinkering with new apps and tools.

 #### Writing
 I write on [Twitter](https://twitter.com/sanketpath) about design, work and life in-general.
-I'm planning to start my [blog](https://blog.sanketpathak.com) soon.
-It's currently in design<>development.
+I'm have recently started my [blog](https://blog.sanketpathak.com) soon.
+Being a designer and a hobbyist coder, you can expect it to be forever in design <> development.